 This course is a continuation of Commerce 213.
-The legal aspects of bailments, carriers, sales, partnerships, corporations and property are considered.
+The legal aspects of negotiable instruments, guaranty and suretyship, insurance, partnerships, corporations, and real property are considered.
+Three hours.
+Three credits.

 215-Salesmanship and Advertising

 This course is open only to majors in Merchandising, or those who are approved by the instructor.
 The intensive, practical work of the course deals with problems which arise during a student's work experience.
 Employment in stores during holiday or vacation periods is presupposed.